 Tacx is a big player when it comes to bike trainers, so it should come as no surprise that their proprietary trainer tire is a solid product for heat resistance, noise reduction, and performance.

+It’s constructed from a heat-dissipating rubber compound with low rolling resistance, in blue to avoid accidental road usage.
 It also has exceptional traction, providing a road-like feel while training without the slippage common in lower-quality trainer tires.

 Tacx trainer tires are known to last for hundreds of trainer miles, even thousands, and they’re compatible with trainers from other manufacturers, as well making it a great choice.